 That's one reason why an increasing number of governments and private investors have been buying vast tracks of land in other countries - or trying to get long-term leases for them - to grow crops like wheat or rice for their own populations.

-Large tracts of land are also being used to grow soy andbiofuel crops
+Large tracts of land are also being used to grow soy and biofuel crops like rapeseed.